foodforcode/hi_shepherd/README.md

 > Nodemon: A utility used for ease in development by restarting application upon file changes.
 Efficient for viewing changes during development.

-> node-postgres & pg-format: Modules for interfacing with postgreSQL database and write dyanamic query strings useful in the context of these unique, dynamic forms with protection against sql injections.
+> node-postgres & pg-format: Modules for interfacing with postgreSQL database and writing dyanamic query strings.
+Used to keep backend code dry in the context of these unique, dynamic forms and protect against sql injections.

 - Build tools:

-> Webpack: This webpack is a custom configuration for this broker dashboard application, chosen over Create React App for customizabization and scalability.
-Webpack with Babel is used as a compiler and transpiler and bundler to allow browers to read code written in jsx as js in one convenient but large bundle.
+> Webpack: This webpack is a custom configuration for this broker dashboard, chosen over Create React App for customizability and scalability.
+Webpack with Babel is used as a compiler, transpiler, and bundler to allow browers to read jsx code in one convenient, but large, bundle.
 Webpack can easily be configured for the addition of Sass and other libraries as needed during scaling.

 ### 📚 Tech Stack:
 * [React v17](https://reactjs.org/) + [Webpack v5](https://webpack.js.org/)